 For Bonds, there are indicators for Rydex fund flows, Put/Call ratios, Trader Commitments and Surveys.
 What caught my eye was the Treasury Bond Indicator Score, this a form of composite indicator proprietary to SentimentTrader where they weighted and combined data from sentiment indicators for the bond market, together with put/call ratios, Rydex mutual fund flows, sentiment surveys and Commitments of Traders data.
 The result is an overbought/oversold indicator that looks very useful;

-and Individual Contracts.
+For Commodities, there are indicators for Trader Commitments, Public Opinion, Rydex Fund Flow and Individual Contracts.
 For the Individual Contracts, all major Currencies, Energy, Metals, Grains, Softs and Meat contracts are covered, although it should be noted that Platinum and Palladium are not featured.
 Seasonality charts are also available for each contract listed within the Individual Contracts section.

 The "Public Opinion" charts are of notable interest, an excerpt from an explanation on the website;